See how much you'll save by switching over to :Different.Learn how

 Property management fees at :Different

-Right from the get-go we decided on a flat and transparent fee at $100 a month.
+Right from the get-go we decided on a flat and transparent fee at $30 a week (plus GST).
 As opposed to percentage-based fees which are based on your rent, our fee is based on what we know it costs to run a property.

 It doesn't cost twice as much to run a $1000 per week property as it does to run a $500 per week one.